AllinaArr/python-p3-organizing-bears-lab/README.md

 Before each test, two important things happen.

 First, a new _in-memory_ database is created.
 Why do we do this instead of creating a database file?
-Let's say we run our tests and they add ten items to our database.
+Let"s say we run our tests and they add ten items to our database.
 If we did not use an in-memory store, those would be in there forever.
 This way, our database gets thrown out after every running of the tests.
 You can learn more about in-memory databases